awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

 * The [Parameters section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) is used to prompt for inputs that can be used elsewhere in the template.
 The template is asking for several inputs, but also provides default values for each one.
 Look through these and start to reason about what each one is.

-* The [Conditions section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/conditions-section-structure.html) is where you can setup "if-then"-like control of what happens during template deployment.
+* The [Conditions section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/conditions-section-structure.html) is where you can setup _if/then_-like control of what happens during template deployment.
 It defines the circumstances under which entities are created or configured.

 * The [Resources section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html) is the "heart" of the template.
 It is where you define the infrastructure to be deployed.
-Look at the first resource defined.
+Look at the _first_ resource defined.
+    * It is the VPC (Amazon Virtual Private Cloud)
-    * It is the VPC itself
+    * It has a _logical ID_ which in this case is `SimpleVPC`.
+This logical ID is how we refer to the VPC resource within the CloudFormation template.
     * It has a `Type` which tells CloudFormation which type of resource to create
     * And it has `Properties` that define the values used to create the VPC